Dental Crowns and Bridges in Plymouth

 Caring for Your Crowns and Bridges

 With the proper care, dental crowns and bridges are built to last many years.
 It’s important to remember to continue to practice good hygiene habits, as flossing is necessary to avoid excess plaque and debris around your restoration.
 Some types of behavior, such as jaw clenching, teeth grinding (bruxism) or eating ice or hard candies, can shorten the lifespan of your bridges and crowns.
-If you’d like to learn more about our procedures involving crowns and bridges at our Plymouth office, please feel free to contact Plymouth Family Dentistry today!
+If unexpected tooth pain or an accident have you suffering, give us a call and schedule an appointment.
+Reach out to our office by calling 574-936-0644 at your earliest convenience!